openframeworks/ofBook/chapters/animation/chapter.md

 void addAttractionForce(particle &p, float radius, float scale);
 ```

 This looks really similar to the code before, except here we pass in a particle instead of an x and y position.
 You'll notice that we pass by reference (using &) as opposed to passing by copy.
-This is because internally we'll alter both the particle which has this function called as well as particle `p` -- ie, if you calculate A vs B, you don't need to calculate B vs A.
+This is because internally we'll alter both the particle which has this function called as well as particle `p` -- i.e., if you calculate A vs B, you don't need to calculate B vs A.

 ```cpp
 void particle::addRepulsionForce(particle &p, float radius, float scale){